Hierophant Tarot Card Meanings

 Key Words for the Hierophant Tarot Card Meanings

 When we pull the Hierophant Tarot card, our attention is focused on our convictions.
-The occurance of this card is a message for us to examine our belief systems, how we operate with these beliefs, and how they effect our lives.
+The occurrence of this card is a message for us to examine our belief systems, how we operate with these beliefs, and how they affect our lives.

 Key Symbols Relative to Hierophant Tarot Card Meanings:

-The Hierophant's right hand held up in such a manner is a sign of benediction.
+Hand: The Hierophant’s right hand held up in such a manner is a sign of benediction.
 This position (mudra) symbolizes a blessing of love and spiritual well-being.
 His position is also pointing heavenwards, which reinforces the spiritual blessing.
-As the people come to the Hierophant, this hand blessing is sought out by them - it is an assuring motion and grants the people assurance that all of their spiritual needs are met.
+As the people come to the Hierophant, this hand blessing is sought out by them – it is an assuring motion and grants the people assurance that all of their spiritual needs are met.
+Get more about symbolic hand meaning here.

-This is the symbol of the triple cross and is one of the symbols used in the office of the Pope, who is the global head of the Roman Catholic church.
-Each mark is symbolic level of devotion - meaning: 1)the Father, 2)the Son, 3)the Holy Ghost.
-This staff is another sign of the Hierophant's authority and his supreme status.
-This symbol reinforces the Hierophant's responsiblity of the spiritual well-being of the people.
+Staff: This is the symbol of the triple cross and is one of the symbols used in the office of the Pope, who is the global head of the Roman Catholic church.
+Each mark is a symbolic level of devotion – meaning: 1)the Father, 2)the Son, 3)the Holy Ghost.
+This staff is another sign of the Hierophant’s authority and his supreme status.
+This symbol reinforces the Hierophant’s responsibility for the spiritual well-being of the people.
 The staff, (as well as the keys, and the hand blessing) are all external signs that the Hierophant is more than qualified to extoll spiritual advice and leadership to the people.
+Get more about symbolic staff meaning in the Tarot here.

 Key Questions Relative to this Tarot card meanings: